anbe-on/hd48ap-firmware/readme.md

 python imageEditor.py
 ```

-when saved it printed the frames directly into terminal that you can paste in the c code.
+when saved it printed the frames directly into terminal that you can paste manually in the c code.